xwmx/user/README.md

 # user cli

-`user` is a command line / terminal tool for common macOS user account operations, like fast user switching, listing users, and displaying the login window.
+`user` is a command line interface for common macOS user account operations, like fast user switching, listing users, and displaying the user login window.

 ## Installation